Macedonian nationalism: Late 19th and early 20th century

 On the eve of the 20th century the Internal Macedonian-Adrianople Revolutionary Organization (IMARO) tried to unite all unsatisfied elements in the Ottoman Europe and struggled for political autonomy in the regions of Macedonia and Adrianople Thrace.
 But this manifestation of political separatism by the IMARO was a phenomenon without ethnic affiliation and the Bulgarian ethnic provenance of the revolutionaries can not be put under question.
+However, Boris Sarafov in 1902 had a statement in which he claimed "We the Macedonians are neither Serbs nor Bulgarians, but simply Macedonians...
+Macedonia exists only for the Macedonians."